hamzagedikkaya/rails_template/README.md

 ### Rails Template Project

 This project contains the first steps for building a project with **Rails**.
 It can be considered as a **quickstart template** that includes the following features.
+You can directly use the project by cloning or forking it, or you can create a new project yourself by running the following command:

 ---